Yuxiang-Lai117/BMI500_Week11/README.md

 ---

 ## AI Tool Disclosure
-Disclaimer: ChatGPT (OpenAI) was used to complete HW #1. to polish the narrative, sanity-check implementation details and debugging.
-I implemented main code, ran every simulation, generated the figures, and performed the analyses myself.
+Disclaimer: ChatGPT (OpenAI) was used to complete HW #1 to polish the narrative, implement evaluation, and debugging.
+I implemented the main code, conducted the simulation, generated the figures, and performed the analyses myself.

 **Example prompts:**
 - “Help me make this paragraph sound more academic in markdown format.”